-Are these all-in-one kitchen appliances really the best of both worlds—or, are multi-cookers a case of “jack of all trades, master of none”?
-We’ll explore what multi-cookers can do, top models, and tips to help you decide if one might be your perfect cooking companion.
+Are these all-in-one kitchen appliances really the best of both worlds or are multi-cookers a case of “jack of all trades, master of none”?
+In our complete guide to buying multi-cookers, we’ll explore what it can do, top models, and tips to help you decide if one might be your perfect cooking companion.

 What Is a Multi-Cooker and What Does It Do?

-- Plain Rice/ Grains: This mode heats to a boil and then maintains it until the liquid is gone.
-From white rice to black beans, it’s a basic, go-to setting.
+Plain Rice/ Grains: Heats to a boil and then maintains until all liquid is gone.

-- Stew: Once your food comes to a boil in this mode, this setting continues at a slightly lower temperature until time is up.
-In addition to stew, it's also good for steamed veggies, meat, and even seafood.
+Stew: Brings food to a boil and then continues at a slightly lower temperature for a pre-set time.
+Ideal for stew, steamed veggies, meat, and seafood.

 Premium multi-cooker models sometimes include yogurt making, bread baking, and pressure cooking settings as well.